karmada-io/website/blog/2022-10-26-test-report/index.md

 Karmada's arthrecture inherits the simplicity and scalability of Kubernetes.
 Karmada-apiserver as the entry point of the control plane is like kube-apiserver in Kubernetes.
 You can optimize the component in multi-cluster scenarios using the parameters you need in single cluster configuration.

-During the entire resource distribution process, API call latency is within a resonable range.
+During the entire resource distribution process, API call latency is within a reasonable range.

 ### Cluster Registry and Resource Distribution